7 steps to better Contract Management

 Step 7: Contract Closures and Lessons Learnt

-I cannot stress enough about the importance of verification and documentation before closing a project, and sometimes this might even mean getting things physically verified.
+I cannot stress enough about the importance of verification or scope, and documentation of the same before closing a project.
+And sometimes this might even mean getting things physically verified.

-Closing a contract is an easy step to skip because we have other competing priorities in a fast faced project environment.
-This is especially the case when we are no longer dealing with the contracted vendor, and have moved on to other pressing issues, leaving the verification and closure for a later date.
-This potentially gives rise to two problems, one, closing contractors without verification, two, no or inaccurate information when audited.
+Closing a contract is an easy step to skip because we have other competing priorities in a fast-paced project environment.
+This is especially the case when we are no longer dealing with the contracted vendor and have moved on to other pressing issues, leaving the verification and closure for a later date.
+This potentially gives rise to two problems: one, closing contracts without verification; two, having no or inaccurate information when audited.

-A colleague once told me about a shopping mall project, where one of his long-time contractors knew their working patterns and had taken advantage of their trust.
-The contractor knew the client didn’t have time to verify each project, as they had time and resource constraints.
-So he billed them as he pleased and got paid without further questions.
-However, in this project (since the workload was less in that period), my colleague asked one of the team members to do a check on certain quantities like the flooring and ceiling works to see if there were any gaps.
-To his surprise, the quantities were hiked by 15 – 25 %.
-As the areas were large and scope of works too many, no one noticed the variations.
-As a result, every contractor was looked at, with suspicion.
+A colleague once told me about a large infrastructure project where one of his long-time contractors knew their working patterns and had taken advantage of their trust.
+The contractor knew the client didn’t have time to verify each project detail, as they had time and resource constraints.
+So, he billed them as he pleased and got paid without further questions.
+However, in this project (since the workload was less in that period), my colleague asked one of the team members to check certain quantities like the flooring and ceiling works to see if there were any gaps.
+To his surprise, the quantities were inflated by 15 – 25%.
+As the areas were large and the scope of works too many, no one noticed the variations.
+As a result, every contractor was viewed with suspicion.

 Compliance requirements change quickly.
-Audits may be conducted to ensure the working of a department is in line with the organisation’s policy and standards.
-Therefore, it is imperative to verify all scope of works, quantities, cost and document the lessons learned before closing contracts.
+Audits may be conducted to ensure the workings of a department are in line with the organisation’s policies and standards.
+Therefore, it is imperative to verify all scopes of work, quantities, costs, and document the lessons learned before closing contracts.

 It is crucial to document important points as soon as they occur.
 It doesn’t have to be elaborate or formal.